DEFRA/defra-ruby-mocks/README.md

 - `44444444` will return `"insolvency-proceedings"`
 - `33333333` will return `"open"`
 - `22222222` will return `"closed"`

+Additionally, an `"active"` LLP company can be retrieved by using the following registration numbers:

+- `XX999999`
+- `YY999999`

 The list of possible statuses was taken from